Academics

 There are three types of courses available to UCEAP students:

-• Undergraduate Courses—Courses are mainly taught in Japanese through four faculties including Commerce and Management, Economics, Law, and Social Sciences.
+- Undergraduate Courses—Courses are mainly taught in Japanese through the five faculties of Commerce and Management, Economics, Law, Social Sciences and Social Data Science.

 Each Hitotsubashi faculty categorizes courses differently.
 For example, the School of Social Sciences categorizes courses as introductory, intermediate, advanced, seminar, and other.
 The introductory and many intermediate courses are usually assigned lower-division UC credit.
 The advanced and seminar courses are usually upper-division.
 The Global Education Program offers general education courses which are typically lower division or specialized courses which are typically upper division.